cagix/ez-lang/README.md

 * [optvm](./optvm/README.md) - WIP optimizing compiler with SSA transformation, constant propagation, graph coloring register allocation targeting an abstract machine.
 Includes Interpreter to run the abstract machine.
 * [seaofnodes](./seaofnodes/README.md) - WIP compiler that generates Sea of Nodes IR, using SoN backend from [Simple Chapter 21](https://github.com/SeaOfNodes/Simple).
-  Generate native code for X86-64, AArch64 and RISC-V.
+  Generates native code for X86-64, AArch64 and RISC-V.

 ## How can you contribute?